theshark08/grivler/README.md

 =======

 Description:
-  A USB drive to Google Drive synchronization hub with RFID card authentification.
+  A USB drive to remote SFTP synchronization hub with RFID card authentification.